photoprism/photoprism-docs/docs/getting-started/index.md

 or incomplete metadata.
 You can turn this and other features off in [Settings](../user-guide/settings/general.md), depending on your specific use case.

-!!! important "New Release"
+!!! note ""
-    Our [latest release](../release-notes.md) comes as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for AMD64, ARM64, and ARMv7.
+    The [stable version](../release-notes.md) and development preview now come as a single [multi-arch image](https://hub.docker.com/r/photoprism/photoprism) for **AMD64, ARM64, and ARMv7**.
     That means you don't need to pull from different Docker repositories anymore.
 We recommend updating your existing `docker-compose.yml` config based on [our examples](https://dl.photoprism.org/docker/).

 ## Roadmap ##